alefragnani/vscode-language-pascal/README.md

 > It uses GNU Global, a source code tagging system, which means that it has some limitations if you compare with an AST parsing.

-#### Installing and Configuring GNU Global
+### Installing and Configuring GNU Global

 1. You have to install 4 tools:

- * GNU GLobal 6.5 or higher (http://www.gnu.org/software/global/global.html)
+ * GNU Global 6.5 or higher (http://www.gnu.org/software/global/global.html)
  * Exuberant Tags 5.5 or higher (http://ctags.sourceforge.net/)
  * Python 2.7 or higher (https://www.python.org/)
  * Python Pygments (via `pip install Pygments`)